 We took these pictures of the lunches for you quickly each morning before leaving the house and couldn’t resist also showing a few other “friends” what we packed…

 Monday: smoked salmon, cream cheese and cucumber sandwich; roasted parsnips; steamed broccoli; dried apricots

 Tuesday: buckwheat penne pasta with pesto Genovese; roasted cauliflower; spiced crispy chickpeas; black and white brownie bites (no added sugar)

-Wednesday: spinach frittata triangles; carrot sticks; red and yellow pepper slices with black olives; flourless carrot cake cookie (no added sugar)
+Wednesday: spinach frittata triangles; carrot sticks; red and yellow pepper slices with black olives; carrot cake cookie (no added sugar)

 Thursday: salami and provolone sandwich; tender sautéed kale, carrot sticks and red pepper slices; dried apricots

 Friday: pita triangles with hummus; crispy roasted cabbage; cucumber and olive salad; Parmesan cheese; sesame brownie bite (no added sugar)